ricklima96/SeriesApp/README.md

 * The project also contains SwiftLint to ensure code styling, conventions and good practices

+* The service unit testing was made by creating a mock API manager.
+By avoiding using the API manager as a singleton, we ensure its testability and by making the service depend on the protocol, we ensure the D in Solid, which stands for dependency inversion, where instead of depending on the higher level, we depend on abstractions.

 * `myString.replacingOccurrences(of: "<[^>]+>", with: "", options: .regularExpression, range: nil)` is a neat short line of code to remove all HTML tags from text.